It’s Mumbai from me, and it’s Mumbai from him

 The Profiles

-Both professionals have over 10 years’ experience within financial services and both have backgrounds in the Real Estate Investment space.
-One has 10 years in experience in Europe whilst the other has 10 years of experience specifically in Asia.
-Our European investment professional has been mapping out the Indian investment landscape for the last 15 months and concluded “The situation is worse than I thought, the opportunity is bigger than I imagined.
+Both professionals have over 10 years’ experience within financial services, and both have backgrounds in the Real Estate Investment space.
+One has 10 years of experience in Europe, whilst the other has 10 years of experience specifically in Asia.
+Our European investment professional has been mapping out the Indian investment landscape for the last 15 months and concluded, “The situation is worse than I thought, the opportunity is bigger than I imagined.
 Take current returns in Europe and add double digits, at least”.

 So, India, what’s the catalyst for the move?

-India: India, being an emerging economy, it has a lot of scale, you can target higher returns, but the risks are higher, most of the investors have considered whether the risk is worth taking.
+India: India, being an emerging economy, has a lot of scale; you can target higher returns, but the risks are higher.
+Most of the investors have considered whether the risk is worth taking.
 In India, in real estate, real estate is driven by strong demographics, good education and a strong middle class that has been spending more.
 This is where demand comes from.
-Over the last decade all those drivers have been on an upswing which creates an environment that PE guys need to be present in.
-Middle class spending has increased warehousing and the presence of amazon and Walmart.
-Office is driven by more corporates looking at south Asia.
-If office takes off everything follows look at canary wharf.
+Over the last decade, all those drivers have been on an upswing, which creates an environment that PE guys need to be present in.
+Middle-class spending has increased, warehousing and the presence of Amazon and Walmart.
+The office is driven by more corporates looking at South Asia.
+If the office takes off, everything follows.
+Look at Canary Wharf.

 Is there an interest in India from your investors?

-Europe: We think the opportunity is there however, we are going to be very careful with any deals we do.
-Of course, we are careful with anything we invest in Europe, but we are being supper careful about India.
-Some of our investors will like our deals and some will be more sceptical.
+Europe: We think the opportunity is there; however, we are going to be very careful with any deals we do.
+Of course, we are careful with anything we invest in Europe, but we are being super careful about India.
+Some of our investors will like our deals, and some will be more sceptical.

-India: The opportunity is there, when you see the likes of Blackstone you tend to see others follow.
-Blackstone are so big they create the market.
+India: The opportunity is there; when you see the likes of Blackstone, you tend to see others follow.
+Blackstone is so big that it creates the market.

 What have you been through to get this project underway?

 Europe: 2 years of talking about it and many plane flights to and from India.
-At the start of the process about 15 months ago I was working 50/50 across India and Europe now I’m fully focussed on India.
-There is a lot going on and a lot of advisors, brokers etc, so you see a lot, but execution is nothing like Europe.
-There are lots of stakeholders and everything takes a long time.
+At the start of the process, about 15 months ago, I was working 50/50 across India and Europe; now I’m fully focused on India.
+A lot is going on, and a lot of advisors, brokers, etc, so you see a lot, but execution is nothing like Europe.
+There are lots of stakeholders, and everything takes a long time.
 In terms of internally at AnaCap the money we raised for our credit opportunities fund 4 can be deployed in India.
-Of course, we are not going to go and deploy 200m in India the deals we have been looking at are real estate deals and the majority have been less than 10 million.
+Of course, we are not going to go and deploy 200m in India; the deals we have been looking at are real estate deals, and the majority have been less than 10 million.

-India: It was a top down call, we made promises in terms of exposures to our LPs.
-We don’t just provide exposure to India we are providing exposure for our investors to all of Asia.
-For us it depends on risk reward flavours, Australia, China, Japan, Singapore, Korea, they are all different.
-China is very competitive if I had to pick one place to open up shop in Asia id pick china however, IRR on real estate in India is easily 15-20%.
+India: It was a top-down call; we made promises in terms of exposures to our LPs.
+We don’t just provide exposure to India; we are providing exposure for our investors to all of Asia.
+For us, it depends on risk-reward flavours, Australia, China, Japan, Singapore, and Korea; they are all different.
+China is very competitive.
+If I had to pick one place to open up shop in Asia, I'd pick China.
+However, IRR on real estate in India is easily 15-20%.

 What will be the measure of your success of India?

 India: Frankly, the focus keeps changing depending on how each asset class is in its life cycle.
-I focused on Residential at first and a lot of debt deal.
-We tried to deploy debt as initial markets slowed down, we move to yielding assets like office.
-Office became expensive because people like CPPIB and Blackstone started buying office directly, so we moved to student housing warehousing, affordable housing and hospitality which has recently revived after a 7 year lull.
+I focused on Residential at first and a lot of debt deals.
+We tried to deploy debt as initial markets slowed down, and we moved to yielding assets like office.
+Office became expensive because people like CPPIB and Blackstone started buying office directly, so we moved to student housing, warehousing, affordable housing and hospitality, which has recently revived after a 7-year lull.
 I’ve even started looking at Funeral Homes.
-We like to go under the radar as long as we continue to do that and stay ahead of the competition, we will continue be successful.
+We like to go under the radar as long as we continue to do that, and stay ahead of the competition, we will continue to be successful.

 Who is the competition?